jequeen/pokemon-search/README.md

 # Pokemon Search App

 This repository contains the source code for a Pokemon search application.
 The app allows users to search for a Pokemon by name and view its details, including its height, weight, and moves.
-If you are unfamiliar with Pokemon, for sample input try "Pickachu", "Charizard", or "Mew"
+If you are unfamiliar with Pokemon, for sample input try "Pikachu", "Charizard", or "Mew"

 ## Features